deepflowio/docs/translate/translated/07-integration/02-input/01-metrics/03-telegraf.md

 ## Installing Telegraf

-You can learn about the relevant background knowledge in the [Telegraf documentation](https://www.influxdata.com/time-series-platform/telegraf/).
+You can learn the relevant background knowledge in the [Telegraf documentation](https://www.influxdata.com/time-series-platform/telegraf/).
-If you do not have Telegraf in your cluster, you can quickly deploy Telegraf as a DaemonSet using the following steps:
+If your cluster does not have Telegraf, you can quickly deploy Telegraf as a DaemonSet using the following steps:

 ```bash
 # add helm chart